NATO's Stoltenberg expects new 2% defence investment pledge at Vilnius summit | Politics

 NATO's Stoltenberg expects new 2% defence investment pledge at Vilnius summit

-NATO Secretary General Jens Stoltenberg on Thursday said he expected allies would agree on a new investment pledge to spend 2% of their gross domestic product on defence at the alliance's summit in Vilnius, Lithuania, in July.
+NATO Secretary General Jens Stoltenberg on Thursday said he expected members to agree on a new investment pledge to spend 2% of their gross domestic product on defence at the alliance's summit in Vilnius, Lithuania, in July.

-NATO members needed to "commit more", Stoltenberg told a joint press conference with Portuguese Prime Minister Antonio Costa in Lisbon.
-The NATO chief has repeatedly urged allies to speed up increases in defence spending as the world had "become more dangerous" following Russia's invasion of Ukraine last year.
+NATO Secretary General Jens Stoltenberg on Thursday said he expected members to agree on a new investment pledge to spend 2% of their gross domestic product on defence at the alliance's summit in Vilnius, Lithuania, in July.
+NATO countries need to "commit more", Stoltenberg told a joint press conference with Portuguese Prime Minister Antonio Costa in Lisbon.

+"I welcome the recent increase in Portugal's defence spending, but all our allies need to do more," he added.
+According to estimates in the NATO secretary-general's annual report released in March, Portugal spent 1.38% of GDP on defence in 2022, an increase for the prior year, but still below the target of 2% of GDP outlined by NATO.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)